Redditor Tells A Lady Not To Chase "Endangered" Duck And Try To Capture It In A Box, Lady Gets Fired Up

 Ducks are also incredibly bright and curious creatures that require enough room to move around unhindered.
 They also need access to water resources to engage in their inherently aquatic behaviors.

-On a certain day, some lady made the assumption that one of the ducks was acting strange and must be dehydrated and malnourished.
-She bought some bird seed and got a bowl of water to try to lure the duck, but the smart animal wasn't buying it.
+On a certain day, a lady assumed that one of the ducks was acting strangely and must be dehydrated and malnourished.
+She bought some birdseed and got a bowl of water to try to lure the duck, but the clever animal wasn't buying it.

 According to the lady, ducks are a protected species, and we should be doing everything we can to try to protect them.
-But then, the OP was of a different opinion, as they believe ducks should also be protected from being shoved in a box.
+However, the OP held a different opinion, believing that ducks should also be protected from being shoved in a box.

 Keep scrolling to read the full story below.